 ** He even gets a fed-up 'Oh come now' when he thought he had dodged the spirit but didn't.

 * When Scrooge sees his maid Mrs. Dilber sell his belongs after he dies, he tries to fire her in his chipmunk voice.
 Being only a witness to this by the spirit, she cannot hear or see him anyway.

 * Mrs. Dilber's reaction when Scrooge greets her on Christmas morning is just priceless.
 She even screams, "HE'S GONE MAD!" while running away.
-Then again, you can't blame her since she's been with him for years and this change of character is sudden and would alarm anyone.

 * The way Scrooge tells Bob that the two of them will be partners.
 Scrooge makes it sound like he's about to fire him, but he quickly interjects that he will raise his salary.

 * While [[HumanoidAbomination Ignorance and Want]] are mostly just terrifying, this portrayal also has Ignorance yelling insults at Scrooge, some of which are actually pretty funny.

 -->'''Ignorance:''' YA DAFT OLD GEEZER!

 * The licensed DS game has hilarious justifications for the player's involvement and generally funny scenarios.